mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Be generous with code examples

-One source of tension in a code reviewer is that every note is essentially assigning the author more work to do.
+One source of tension in a code review is that every note is essentially assigning the author more work to do.
 If the author sent you code for review, they presumably thought they were about ready to check it in and make progress on whatever feature they're working on.
 A slew of code review notes can help the author grow in the long term, but in the short term, they have a feature to ship and rigorous code review notes can make you seem like an impediment to that goal.

 To combat this, look for opportunities to show the author that you're helping them.
 One gift that many developers like to receive is code.